NSO Handbook

 During the first month of classes

-• Continue creating your Hoosier Experience by staying connected, exploring IU, and engaging with people and events across campus.
+• Continue creating your Hoosier Experience by staying connected, exploring, and engaging with people and events.

 • Create your Handshake account for access to career development activities.
-Learn more at studentemployment.cdc.indiana.edu.
+Learn more at go.iu.edu/4N4l.

 • Seek out opportunities for engaged learning including research, internships, creative activity, and global involvement at engagedlearning.indiana.edu.